 We know from many years of experience of working with children who live in families where someone is living with HIV, that children prefer to be told.
 Children want to feel they are important members of the family and that their parents trust them with family information and do not exclude them from part of it.

-Children tend to work out when there are secrets being kept from them and this can be very frightening and they may second guess the situation and be to share their feelings.
+Children tend to work out when there are secrets being kept from them and this can be very frightening.

 From our experience, many young people do find out about HIV in their family before they are told.
 This can make them feel scared, anxious and also angry.